 Talus atops calcaneum and forms subtalar joint or talocalcaneal joint.
 The primary motion of the ankle at the true ankle joint) is plantarflexion and dorsiflexion.
 Inversion and eversion occur at the subtalar joint.
 Because inversion and eversion are integral parts occurring with ankle motions, injuries to calcaneus or subtalar joints affect the ankle motion.

 Excessive inversion stress is the most common cause of ankle injuries as the medial malleolus is shorter than the lateral malleolus, allowing the talus to invert more than it everts.
 Secondly, the lateral support is weaker as compared to medial support offered by deltoid.

 Therefore, the ankle is more stable and resistant to eversion injury than inversion injury.
 But eversion injury, when it occurs, requires a substantial force and infers quite a damage to bony and ligamentous supports.

 The ankle joint usually adheres to the ring axiom (eg, a fracture in one part of the ring often is associated with a second injury).
 For example, a fracture of the medial malleolus may also be associated with either a lateral malleolar fracture or rupture of the lateral ligaments.

 Clinical Presentation of Ankle Fractures

-A patient presenting with ankle injury should be evaluated for other possible injuries as well.
+A patient presenting with an ankle injury should be evaluated for other possible injuries as well.

 There would be swelling and deformity of the ankle, bony tenderness and ecchymosis.
-In minimal trauma all other signs other than tenderness of bone may be absent.
+In minimal trauma, all other signs other than the tenderness of bone may be absent.

 Fracture with external wounds should be deemed open unless ruled out.